shopware/docs/guides/plugins/plugins/administration/search-custom-data.md

 ## Overview

-When developing a customization that has a frequently visited entity listing you're able to make use of an interesting opportunity: You can enable the user to take a shortcut finding his desired entry using the global search.
+When developing a customization that has a frequently visited entity listing, you're able to make use of an interesting opportunity: You can enable the user to take a shortcut finding his desired entry using the global search.

 There are two different ways how the global search works: